ying-tang/help-documentation/_gettingstarted/Box-Panel.md

 # Getting Started with Box Panel

 The Box Panel interface provides a single, consolidated view of your enterprise assets deployed in both Dedicated and Local environments.
-Based on OpenStack Horizon, its self-service access enables users to easily create support tickets, leverage central authentication, monitor reporting functions, and access their invoicing solutions.
+Based on OpenStack Horizon, its self-service access lets users create support tickets, leverage central authentication, monitor reporting functions, and view their invoicing solutions easily.

-This user guide provides an end-to-end overview to help you get started using Box Panel Version 3.8.3 with your IBM Blue Box Cloud.
+This user guide provides an end-to-end overview to help you get started using Box Panel Version 3.8.3 and later, to monitor and control your IBM Blue Box Cloud.

 ## Logging In

-To get started with Box Panel, you first need to log in.
+To get started with Box Panel, log in.

-**To log into your Box Panel Account:**
+**Logging into your Box Panel Account:**

 1. Click the following URL to be directed to the login page: https://boxpanel.bluebox.net.
 2. Log into your Box Panel account with the login credentials provided by the Blue Box Support Team.
 If you are a **Secondary** contact and don't yet have access, you can be added by an **Administrator**.
 See the **Managing Users and Projects** section for more details.
 3. If you do not yet have a Box Panel account, refer to the **Billing** section to set up an account.
-5. After logging in, you will be automatically directed to the Box Panel Dashboard UI.
+5. After logging in, you will be directed automatically to the Box Panel Dashboard UI.

 ## Navigating the Box Panel Dashboard